zschreib/tool-instructions/docs/embedding.md

 * Note: You may see some warnings if not on a GPU node but as long as there is a png image output they job as finished.

-### A more advanced template to customize your UMAP output with metadata.
+### Advanced UMAP use with metadata.

+Customize your plots with auto generated color maps or defined custom colors through metadata files.

 ```
 cd embedding-tutorial/umap_color_template